Grimmys/rpg_tactical_fantasy_game/README.md

 You can submit any request you want, or notify me about any bug you encountered, by sending an e-mail to grimmys.programming@gmail.com or by opening an issue.
 <br>
-Also, I just opened a discord server.
-Feel free to join and talk about anything : https://discord.gg/d3CYmgq

 Please, don't hesitate about suggesting ideas : it's my first " serious " game project. ;)